Instruments

 and DOWN

-arrow keys to navigate through the list of available sample files and subdirectories, subdirectories are indciated with a /
+arrow keys to navigate through the list of available sample files and subdirectories.
+Subdirectories are indicated with a /

 prefix.
 Press EDIT